fablue/imko/README.md

 ```
  You can see, that we created a new version of the car sharing all attributes with the old version except, that it is yellow now!
 We used the invoke operator to create this version
 ________
-Let's get a tuned version of our yellow car to demonstrated how nested immutablity can be handled!
+Let's get a tuned version of our yellow car to demonstrated how nested immutability can be handled!

 ```kotlin
     //Lets tune the yellow car!